Johan Ferrier: Later life

 Ferrier then accompanied his relatives to live in the Netherlands.
 He lived with them in Oegstgeest.
 Ferrier used to tell stories about the spider Anansi on Dutch children's television.
 In 1986, Het Grote Anansi Boek, a picture book was released with illustrations by Noni Lichtveld.
 The original release was monochrome.
 In 2010, it was re-released in colour.

 His daughter, Kathleen Ferrier, is a former member of the House of Representatives of the Netherlands for the Christian Democratic Appeal.
 In 2005, Ferrier's memoirs Last Governor, First President: The Century of Johan Ferrier, Surinamese were published.
 The Dutch Queen gave him a knighthood.
 An obituary in the national morning daily De Volkskrant said he had claimed: "Even in the darkest days, I kept my optimism".

 Death

-Ferrier died from heart failure while sleeping at home in Oegstgeest at the age of 99, four months before his 100th birthday.
-His body was found in the early morning on 4 January 2010.
+Ferrier died from heart failure while sleeping at home in Oegstgeest at the age of 99.
+His body was found in the early morning hours of 4 January 2010.

 Queen Beatrix of the Netherlands paid tribute.
 Prime Minister Jan Peter Balkenende said Ferrier was "an authoritative and wise statesman".
 Politician and diplomat Jan Pronk paid tribute to his work at uniting divisions.

 Ferrier was buried on 11 January 2010, in the Dutch town of Oegstgeest, where he had been living since 1980.